adamhill/ArchitecturalKatas-2023/README.md

 1. <a name="charitable">Wildlife ai operates as a charitable trust</a>
 > Assumption: Wildlife ai being a charitable trust we assume there will be budgetary constraints for this project.
 Financial limitations necessitate cost-effective solutions and careful allocation of resources to ensure the project's sustainability and success.
-2. <a name="opensource">Wildlife AI want to build an open-source camera integrated with artificial intelligence for species conservation efforts.</a>
+2. <a name="opensource">Wildlife AI wants to build an open-source camera integrated with artificial intelligence for species conservation efforts.</a>
-> Assumption:  The software soution serves as an add-on to the camera, facilitating data sharing with various platforms, enthusiasts, and biologists.
+> Assumption:  The software solution serves as an add-on to the camera, facilitating data sharing with various platforms, enthusiasts, and biologists.
 Both the camera and the accompanying software will be open-source, catering to users with varying levels of technical expertise.
 3. <a name="camerahw">Camera hardware specifications:</a>
   * Ultra-low-power microcontrollers (up to 512KB Flash)
-  * Comprised of interchangeable modules (e.g., optical sensor, IR lights, transceiver module, batteries) within a watertight 3D-printed enclosure.
+  * Comprising of interchangeable modules (e.g., optical sensor, IR lights, transceiver module, batteries) within a watertight 3D-printed enclosure.
-4. <a name="cameraaq">Camera Aquisition:</a>
+4. <a name="cameraacq">Camera Acquisition:</a>
 > Assumption: Camera will be purchased from Wildlife AI, partner, or User builds it themselves using Wildlife AI open source.
-  * Mobile App Installation: User can download Mobile App from the app stores.
+  * Mobile App Installation: Users can download Mobile App from the app stores.
   * Integrations availability: Any integrations with partners and vendors applications can be configured in the application.
   * Internet Access Uncertainty: Internet access cannot be guaranteed in the locations where the cameras will operate.
 This implies that the data (e.g. videos and models) can only be accessed while in proximity of the camera.
-5. <a name="userbase"> User Base: The user base comprises only a few hundred users and be spread globally.</a>
+5. <a name="userbase"> User Base: The user base comprises only a few hundred users and is spread globally.</a>
-> Assumption: Each user will only hava a small number of cameras.
+> Assumption: Each user will only have a small number of cameras.
 Given this relatively small user community, deploying and maintaining a hosted solution could prove burdensome and financially inefficient.
 6. <a name="userexpertise">User skill sets:</a>
 > Assumption: Biologists, enthusiasts, and volunteers have different levels of technical know-how.
 Since many tasks are done by volunteers, it would be great if the solution is simple for anyone to use.
 7. <a name="devicecomp">User Device capability:</a>